 Elsewhere, California offers a state lottery and participates in Powerball and Mega Millions draws.
 Also, bingos, raffles, and poker nights organized by legally registered nonprofits are legal during events like annual fundraisers.

-Casino games are available only at Stake.us, including slots, table games, and a live dealer casino.
-Free online slots are provided at Gambino Slots, with no download required.
-As real-money casinos are illegal in CA, players may only use virtual coins, such as Gold Coins, to play online casino games.
+Casino games are only available through free online slots at Gambino Slots, with no download required.
+As real-money casinos are illegal in CA, players may only use virtual coins to play online casino games.
 The coins at free slots sites cannot be redeemed for cash or prizes.

 With this in mind, it’s essential to understand the concept of Return to Player (RTP) and know which games offer the best payouts.
 RTP calculates the average percentage of a stake an average player will receive over some time.
 It is not a guarantee - as games are underpinned by Random Number Generator (RNG) technology, meaning your play is completely random and unique.